Read this holistic nutritionist’s Herbalife review and learn whether Herbalife products and shakes really help you with weight loss.

-Let’s examine these ingredients further.
-I wish I could explain to you the full scope of the several horrible ingredients Herbalife uses, but I don’t have ten hours, and you likely don’t have the time to read a 20 page blog post.
+I wish I could explain to you the full scope of the several horrible ingredients Herbalife uses, but I don’t have ten hours for this Herbalife review.
+And you likely don’t have the time to read a 20-page blog post.

 Soy Protein Isolate

 In my opinion, soy isn’t even food.
 You can read more about how much I hate soy here.

 Soy is rich in phytic acid, which blocks mineral absorption.
 It’s rich in goitrogens, which negatively impact the thyroid.